omeka/omeka-s-enduser/docs/modules/sharing.md

 **Sharing buttons**: Gives a series of checkboxes, one for each service or option (Facebook, Twitter, etc.).
 You can uncheck all of the service boxes to turn off sharing for a single site.

-**Sharing buttons placement**: Sets the placement of the sharing buttons either at the top of the content (below the navigation and page header) or at the bottom (just above the footer).
-You can also choose to only display the Sharing buttons via blocks: [page blocks for individual pages](../sites/site_pages.md#page-blocks), and resource blocks set on the [resource configuation page](../sites/site_theme.md#configure-resource-pages) in the site theme.
+**Sharing buttons placement**: Sets the placement of the sharing buttons in one of two places.
+One place is at the top of the content (below the navigation and page header).
+The other is at the bottom (just above the footer).
+You can also choose to only display the Sharing buttons via blocks.
+These are [page blocks for individual pages](../sites/site_pages.md#page-blocks) or resource blocks set on the [resource configuation page](../sites/site_theme.md#configure-resource-pages) in the site theme.

-**Single button**: Instead of showing buttons with logos for each service selected above, show a single button with a "Share" icon that, when clicked, opens to the service options.
+**Single button**: Instead of showing buttons with logos for each service selected above, show a single button with a "Share" icon.
+When clicked, it opens to the service options.
 This will replace every instance of the Sharing buttons across the entire site.

 Ensure that the correct boxes are checked for your site.
 Be sure to save your changes.

 ### Page and resource blocks

-If you have chosen to display Sharing buttons via blocks, you can configure those in two places: on each page using a page block, and on items and media under "Configure resource pages".
+If you choose to display Sharing buttons via blocks, you can configure those in two places.
+The first place is on each page using a page block.
+The second place is on items and media under "Configure resource pages".
 Drop these blocks into your chosen locations.

 If you have Sharing set to "Top" or "Bottom" display on your site, you can still use the blocks.
-Note that this will cause the Sharing buttons to appear twice - once at the top or bottom of each page according to your settings, and again wherever the blocks are.
+This will cause the Sharing buttons to appear twice.
+It will appear once at the top or bottom of each page according to your settings, and again wherever the blocks are.

 ### Embed elements